Hyaloid/mybookcorpus/README.md

 ## Note on Errors

-- It is expected some error messages are shown, e.g., `Failed: epub and txt`, `File is not a zip file`(means that you need to login to access the resources) or `Failed to open`.
+- It is expected some error messages are shown, e.g., `Failed: epub and txt`, `File is not a zip file`(means that you need to login to get access to the resources) or `Failed to open`.
 But, the number of failures will be much less than one of successes.
 Don't worry.

 ## Acknowledgement